Xulei-NL/py2flows/README.md

 ### Additional features

-- [x] Remove comments and docstrings
+- [x] Removal of comments and docstrings
-- [x] Decompose complex statements into parts, such as SSA form.(partially)
+- [x] Decomposition of complex statements
-- [] Support modules and packages
+- []  Modules and packages
-- [] Isolated entries and exits
+- [x] Isolated entries and exits

 ## How to use it